-Return to ordained Ministry.
+Return to ordained Ministry

-- a.
-When a Bishop who has been released and removed from the ordained Ministry of this Church under Canon III.12.7 desires to return to that Ministry, the person shall apply in writing to the Presiding Bishop, attaching the following: - 1.
-Evidence of previous ordination in The Episcopal Church; - Evidence of appropriate background checks, certifications and proof of completion of applicable trainings including abuse prevention and antiracism trainings;
+In disciplinary cases

+Declaration

+abuse prevention and dismantling racism and achieving racial justice and healing trainings;

 - 3. A statement from no fewer than two Bishops who know the applicant in support of the application; - 4.
-A statement of the reasons for seeking to return to the ordained Ministry of this Church. - b.
-If the Presiding Bishop so chooses, the Presiding Bishop may give permission for the Bishop to continue the process toward reinstatement, which may include the following: - 1.
-Active participation in a congregation for a period of time at the Presiding Bishop's discretion; - Regular contact with the Presiding Bishop or the Presiding Bishop's designee during the course of the process; - 3.
+A statement of the reasons for seeking to return to the ordained Ministry of this Church.

+b.
+If the Presiding Bishop so chooses, the Presiding Bishop may give permission for the Bishop to continue the process toward reinstatement, which may include the following:

+- 1. Active participation in a congregation for a period of time at the Presiding Bishop's discretion; - 2.
+Regular contact with the Presiding Bishop or the Presiding Bishop's designee during the course of the process; - 3.
 Evaluation by a licensed mental health professional of the Presiding Bishop's choosing for the purposes of evaluation and of determining fitness for resumption of ordained ministry in this church; - 4.
 Two references from those who are able to discuss the Bishop's former ministry; - 5.
-Approval of the Presiding Bishop's Council of Advice. - c.
-Before the Bishop may be permitted to return to the ordained Ministry of this Church, the Presiding Bishop shall require the Bishop seeking to return to the ministry to sign a written declaration as required in Article VIII of the Constitution, without recourse to any other ecclesiastical jurisdiction and execute such declaration in the presence of the Presiding Bishop and two or more Bishops of this Church. - d.
-Thereafter the Presiding Bishop, taking into account the facts and circumstances surrounding the Bishop's removal and release, may permit, with the advice and consent of the Council of Advice to the Presiding Bishop, the return of the Bishop into the ordained Ministry of this Church. - e.
-Notice of the Bishop's return to the ordained Ministry of this Church shall be provided in writing to the same persons and entities receiving notice under Canon III.12.7.c.
+Approval of the Presiding Bishop's Council of Advice.

+c.
+Before the Bishop may be permitted to return to the ordained Ministry of this Church, the Presiding Bishop shall require the Bishop seeking to return to the ministry to sign a written declaration as required in Article VIII of the Constitution, without recourse to any other ecclesiastical jurisdiction and execute such declaration in the presence of the Presiding Bishop and two or more Bishops of this Church.

+d.
+Thereafter the Presiding Bishop, taking into account the facts and circumstances surrounding the Bishop's removal and release, may permit, with the advice and consent of the Council of Advice to the Presiding Bishop, the return of the Bishop into the ordained Ministry of this Church.

+e.
+Notice of the Bishop's return to the ordained Ministry of this Church shall be provided in writing to the same persons and entities receiving notice under Canon III.12.8.c.

 f.
-The provisions of this Canon III.12.8 shall not be applicable to any Bishop who has been removed, released, or deposed from their ministry as the result of any proceeding of Title IV of these Canons.
+The provisions of this Canon III.12.9 shall not be applicable to any Bishop who has been removed, released, or deposed from their ministry as the result of any proceeding of Title IV of these Canons.

 Sec.
-9. The Resignation or Incapacity of Bishops
+10. The Resignation or Incapacity of Bishops